michaeldayreads/reference/docker.md

 ## build
 `docker build -t tag -f /path/to/Dockerfile.special /path/to/context/for/commands/in/Dockerfile`

+> note that `-f` expects a file with a full path, even if `Dockerfile.special` is in the context specified in the build invocation.

 *Attach* to a running container with a shell tty
 >on host:
 >`docker exec -it <containerId> bash`